LorenaPujante/MimicToRDF/README.md

 When executing the program, the names of some folders and files of the result have a legend with the configuration parameters at the end.
 In the previous example, one of the result folders would be: `OutputRDF/Relations_00-25__10-10__125.nt`

+In the file _main.py_, the function `main()` has a set of tests for executing the program with different configuration parameters.
+These parameters can be changed in this function.

 ## 5. Outcomes
 After running the program, the following folders are created: